kernelci/kernelci-project/kernelci.org/content/en/_index.md

 *Welcome to the KernelCI documentation website!*

-The KernelCI project mission is to ensure the quality, stability and long-term maintenance of the Linux kernel.
+The KernelCI project's mission is to ensure the quality, stability and long-term maintenance of the Linux kernel.

 To achieve that, we are building an ecosystem to foster collaboration around Linux kernel testing and validation, facilitating the process of executing tests for a given subsystem or the whole kernel and following up on the results, **helping you catch issues early and maintain kernel quality**!